 Jack Daniel's recommends serving this liqueur warm.
 It only makes sense because, after all, Winter Jack is a cider and cider is fantastic when it is hot!

 There are a number of ways that Winter Jack can be warmed up.
-Toss a mug in the microwave for a minute or less though I really do not recommend this for two reasons: liquor in the microwave seems to loose its flavor and it will naturally evaporate the alcohol.
+Toss a mug in the microwave for a minute or less though I really do not recommend this for two reasons: liquor in the microwave seems to lose its flavor and it will naturally evaporate the alcohol.
 It is already a mild 30 proof, so it is best to keep the alcohol intact.

 A better solution is to warm a cup's worth very slowly on the stove.
 Better yet, throw the whole bottle in and share with friends!